-If you enroll in a class during a session, you’ll be prorated for the classes that precede your start date.
+If you enroll in a class during a month, you’ll be prorated for the classes that precede your start date.
 CSG does not offer credits, refunds, or pro-ration post-factum.
 Your tuition payment reserves your spot in the class, but attendance is up to the student and their family.

 Enrollment & Drop Policies

-Colorado School of Gymnastics is committed to offer what is best for each child in order for him or her to grow and feel successful.
+Colorado School of Gymnastics is committed to offering what is best for each child in order for him or her to grow and feel successful.
 Safety is our first priority, so coaches will assess the best class level to match your child’s ability and age.
 The recommendation will provide a safe learning environment, as well as an appropriate level of challenge for your gymnast.
 Each class level has a set list of skills that must be mastered before a coach recommends he/she advance to the next level.